caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

     of a family of precessors amounts to customization for a set of applications
   * **Little automation**, thought: still moslty a manual design-space exploration; glimpses of automation in the 2000s seem lot
-  * Autimatic ISE discovery could be a more promising automatic custimization opportunity, but also disapeared in the late 2000s
+  * Autimatoc ISE discovery could be a more promising automatic customization opportunity, but also disapeared in the late 2000s
-    * Pros: Focus on autimatic design of datapath and leave control to manually optimized processors (prediction, speculation, etc.)
+    * Pros: Focus on automatic design of datapath and leave control to manually optimized processors (prediction, speculation, etc.)
-    * Cons: Limited scopte of exploitable parallelism (datapath parallelism and convertible control, predication, unrolling)
+    * Cons: Limited scope of exploitable parallelism (datapath parallelism and convertible control, predication, unrolling)

 ### Statically Scheduled High Level Synthesis

 * Somehow, ISE is confined to dataflow or convertible control flow, and this limits exploitable parallelism
-* Traditional **HLS** gets rid of the processor altogether and uses th C/C++ specification to build hardware
+* Traditional **HLS** gets rid of the processor altogether and uses the C/C++ specification to build hardware
-* It represents an attempt to raison the abstraction level of hardware design above the classic RTL level (i.e., synthesizable VHDL and Verilog)
+* It represents an attempt to raise the abstraction level of hardware design above the classic RTL level (i.e., synthesizable VHDL and Verilog)
 * Same as VLIW scheduling ?
   * Very similar problem but with some notable differences